 Food and medications: To prepare for the surgery, the doctor might suggest you avoid certain medications or supplements.
 Also, the doctor may ask you to not eat anything post-midnight on the day of the surgery.

 Post-surgery preparations: Post the total knee arthroplasty, one might need to use crutches or a walker or even take some rest.
-Make sure to make all arrangements before in hand to ensure a smooth recovery process.
-Make arrangements such that you avoid taking the stairs, have safety bars and handrail for support in the washroom, keep your leg elevated while sitting, sit while taking a shower and take a higher toilet seat.
+Make sure to make all arrangement before in hand to ensure a smooth recovery process.
+Make arrangements such that you avoid taking the stairs, have safety bars and handrail for support in the washroom, keep your leg elevated while sitting, sit while taking a shower, take a higher toilet seat, etc.

 The recovery from a total knee arthroplasty is slow but effective.
 In most cases, it relieves pain, improves mobility while enhancing the quality of life.
 A knee replacement can last for as long as 15 years if proper care is taken.
 A person can resume everyday activities almost after three to six weeks post the total knee replacement surgery.
-More strenuous activities such as swimming, golfing, biking, can be engaged post full recovery, although for activities such as jogging, jumping, skiing, tennis, sports, you must consult your doctor before undertaking any activity which might involve stress on the replaced knee.
+More strenuous activities such as swimming, golfing, biking, can be engaged post full recovery.
+Although activities such as jogging, jumping, skiing, tennis, sports, etc. You must consult your doctor before undertaking any activity which might involve stress son the replaced knee.

 During the recovery period and post the recovery, the doctor might advise you undergo some physical therapy to strengthen the replaced joints and maintain smooth movement of the replaced knee.
 Depending on case-to-case, special recommendations for diet, physical activity, the recovery process, follow-ups, may be made.
 Total knee arthroplasty is a collective decision and one that must be made will full consideration of the current condition, the need, as well as the after-effects.